 Apprenticeships are available to anyone over the age of 16, living in England and have no upper age limit.
 Any vacancies will clearly state what the entry requirements are for the job role being advertised.
 There will be different entry requirements depending on the company and role

-You will have a keen interest in Engineering and Engineering activities, as well as a reasonable level of competency in mathematics and science.
 You should be familiar with basic computer functions and applications including Microsoft Windows and Office.
 Parts of your programme will be delivered using Microsoft Teams.
 Training for this application will be provided.

 • Qualification